 Right as he and his fellow students board a airplane headed for France, high school student Alex has an intense vision of the plane exploding and killing everybody.
 He wakes from the vision and when he sees some of the minor things in the vision coming true he freaks the fuck out and charges off the plane.
 A few people go with him (not all voluntarily) and as they stand at the terminal arguing the plane takes off and explodes into a million pieces.
 Alex's vision has thrown a monkey wrench in "Death's design" and they are all suppose to be dead, but they're not.
 So now Death has to correct the books, but I don't think he likes correcting the books because when he comes for you it seems to always be in brutal, disgusting and sometimes elaborate ways.

 I understand this film was targeted to the teenage date crowd, but I think the film would have been even better if the kills had been bumped up a few notches on the gore meter.
 Also some nudity would have been nice.
 I was very sad when the two hot chicks died in the plane explosion.
-Definitely worth checking out and the 4 disc collection (see below for link) is a excellent deal.
+Definitely worth checking out.